klmnden/azure-docs.tr-tr/articles/azure-monitor/platform/powershell-workspace-configuration.md

 # validTables = "WADWindowsEventLogsTable", "LinuxsyslogVer2v0", "WADServiceFabric*EventTable", "WADETWEventTable"
 $workspace = (Get-AzOperationalInsightsWorkspace).Where({$_.Name -eq "your workspace name"})

-# Update these two lines with the storage account resource ID and the storage account key for the storage account you want to Log Analytics to index
+# Update these two lines with the storage account resource ID and the storage account key for the storage account you want the workspace to index
 $storageId = "/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxx/resourceGroups/demo/providers/Microsoft.Storage/storageAccounts/wadv2storage"
 $key = "abcd=="